super-wallet-001/.github/profile/README.md

 - **Cross-Chain Transactions**: Super Wallet allows you to receive funds on any blockchain network and easily combine assets from multiple chains for transactions.
 For example, you can combine 2 aUSDC from Avalanche and 5 aUSDC from Polygon to make a payment of 7 aUSDC on Mantle.

 - **Single Signature Transactions**: Thanks to smart contract wallets, all transactions can be executed with just one user signature, making the user experience seamless and efficient.

-## Features

-- **Cross-Chain Functionality**: Super Wallet leverages Axelar GMP to implement cross-chain functionality, allowing you to interact seamlessly with different blockchain networks.
-[Learn more](https://docs.axelar.dev/dev/general-message-passing/overview).

-- **Account Abstraction**: We use Biconomy SDK V2 for account abstraction, simplifying the interaction with blockchain accounts.

-- **Social Logins**: Super Wallet is integrated with the Particle Network for social logins, providing a user-friendly onboarding process.

-- **Client-Side Development**: Our client-side application is built using Next.js.

-- **Smart Contracts**: Solidity is used to develop the super wallet bridge smart contracts that power Super Wallet.

 ## UX Optimization
 We've significantly improved user experience by implementing account abstraction in Super Wallet.
 To achieve this, we're utilizing Biconomy's Account Abstraction SDK v2.